 The only safe shot on Gulley, the 225-yard par 3 sixth, is the green.
 Left is in the ocean, short is in the namesake, and right is protected by grassy tussocks.
 Good luck!

-Another of our favourites on the front, which might not be on many other’s lists, was the 453-yard par 4 seventh, 14 Flags.
+Another of our favorites on the front, which might not be on many others’ lists, was the 453-yard par 4 seventh, 14 Flags.
 I hit a good tee shot which reached the peak of the fairway on my intended left side.
 Menekse hit hers down the right side which makes the hole play a little shorter.
 I was left with a downhill shot that unfortunately flew hot out of the short rough.
 It landed on, but didn’t hold, and trickled down the short embankment on the right side of the green, which led to my first bogey of the day.
 Menekse landed short, but just missed her par putt on the high side.

 We Like Tap Ins Because it Sounds Like Beer

 To say that the greens at Cape Kidnappers were quick would be a considerable understatement.
 Even though it was early spring, and the weather we experienced in New Zealand had been quite wet, the greens were in incredible shape.
 Not only were the greens quick, but they were also big!
 And some you could say were enormous!
-With fast huge greens, your scorecard is bound to have a three putt or two, and our card was no exception.
+With fast huge greens, your scorecard is bound to have a three-putt or two, and our card was no exception.

 It was somewhere on the front nine that we started to notice that the greens seemed to be really fast near the hole.
 It seemed as though the closer the ball came to the hole, the faster it went.
 We even wondered if the greens could possibly be faster once the ball went past the cup!
 It required all our effort just to get them somewhat close to tap-in range.
 I fell over laughing when Menekse said that she likes tap-ins because it sounds like beer!!
 Cheers to that!